coq/roadmaps/text/roadmap-8.9.md

 - [ ] Small inversions (Thierry Martinez, Hugo Herbelin)

+- [ ] Deriving binding (Matthieu Sozeau)

+  This adds an official [Derive] command to Coq, on which plugins can plug their own derivers (implemented as they like, in ML, using tactics, ...)

+  Status: This is quite trivial, I'll send an email to coqdev and potentially interested third-parties (e.g. QuickChick devs) about the API we need to agree on for that by the end of december.

+- [ ] Primitive projections API (Matthieu Sozeau)

+  The idea is to do a pass of cleanup on the declaration of prim projs and their representation in the kernel, to see if we can move the compatibility-related hacks higher in the system.

+  Status: no time to look at this now.
+Help wanted.

+- [ ] Significant indentation mode (Théo Zimmermann)

+  Status: uncertain (lower priority than the point above and the one below).

 - [ ] VM and native_compute as two backends for the same compiler (Maxime Dénès)
   - [ ] Unify the representation of values
     - [ ] Evar support for the VM